Nonspecific interstitial pneumonia (NSIP)

 How common is NSIP?

 NSIP has only been defined for a relatively short time, and less is known about how common it is versus other kinds of interstitial pneumonia.
-Caucasian individuals appear to account for most of the cases, with an average age of onset between 40 and 50 years.
-There does not seem to be a correlation between cigarette smoking and the occurrence of NSIP.
+Caucasians appear to account for most of the cases, with an average age of onset between 40 and 50 years.
+There does not seem to be a correlation between cigarette smoking and NSIP.

 What causes NSIP?